hack4impact-calpoly/bootcamp-project-2022/README.md

 This repo will serve as a place to "turn in" your work.
 More info about bootcamp can be found on the [Developer Bootcamp Notion Page](https://h4i.notion.site/Developer-Bootcamp-2022-27ea8d57abff452abe572e31b8762f8e).

-As you work, be sure to make comments in your code both for your sake and ours during review!
+As you work, be sure to make comments in your code both for your understanding and ours during review!
 Please do this reading on [code comments](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/)!
 When making commits, be sure to follow the requirements listed on this page regarding [Git Templates & Etiquette](https://h4i.notion.site/Git-Templates-Etiquette-9726a4c2b17d48c89ea51b8303389473).

 To submit your work, create a pull request from your own fork (DO NOT MERGE if you are able to).
 Fill out the pull request template before you pull or your submission will be automatically rejected!
 For more information visit this page on [Turning in Work](https://h4i.notion.site/Turning-in-Work-55b32ee2ef4b487083226cedfeb27bb7)